saucepleez/taskt/README.md

 ## What can taskt do?
 taskt can perform automation on both web and desktop applications, simulating the actions a person would do.
 Taskt can start and stop processes, launch VB and PowerShell scripts, work directly with Excel workbooks, and perform OCR (OneNote installation required) among many other functions.
 You can review all the automation commands by clicking [here](https://github.com/saucepleez/taskt/wiki/Automation-Commands).

-## What does a completed script look like?
+## What does a completed task look like?
-Here is a sample script
+Depicted below is an example of a completed task (script).
+Note that scripts can be simple or they can be complex, its all up to you!
 ![Sample](https://i.imgur.com/fbi8JrB.png)

 ## Documentation